VoltDB/voltdb-client-cpp/README.md

 Building
 ========
+*This does not apply if you have downloaded the kit from voltdb.com*

 Simply type `make` in the unpacked directory to build the client library.
 It will generate a shared library and a static library for linking your program